mobizt/FirebaseClient/README.md

 > [!IMPORTANT]
 > For ESP8266 device usage, you should read the [Memory Options for ESP8266](#memory-options-for-esp8266) section for heap selection.

-> [!CAUTION]
-> This library included the `SSL Client` library called [`ESP_SSLClient`](https://github.com/mobizt/FirebaseClient/tree/main/src/client/SSLClient) to use in JWT token signing and the alternative use of the core SSL Client library e.g. `WiFIClientSecure` and `WiFiSSLClient` in some Arduino Client use cases which makes this library portable with no third-party library needed.
-When this library was used together with my other library e.g. [ESP-Mail-Client](https://github.com/mobizt/ESP-Mail-Client) which comes with built-in `ESP_SSLClient` library, the Arduino IDE compilation error will be occurred.
-You have to remove the folder `src/client/SSLClient` in the subsequent included library.
-For example if `ESP_Mail_Client.h` was included after `FirebaseClient.h`, the folder [`src/client/SSLClient`](https://github.com/mobizt/ESP-Mail-Client/tree/master/src/client/SSLClient) in the `ESP-Mail-Client` library installation folder should be removed.

-The useful of using `ESP_SSLClient` library is it uses `PSRAM` by default (if it is available), you can use it in ESP32 and ESP8266 modules that have `PSRAM` or connected to external `PSRAM`.

-For using `PSRAM`, see [Memory Options](#memory-options) section.

 ## Features